 But curiously enough, half of the fun of our trip is the various receptions we get at the different towns as we pass.
 In Ontario we got the finest reception.
 Girls and women would crowd along the cars on the platform & shake hands with us through the windows & wish us good luck.
 Some would hand us their names & addresses written on slips of paper, others would ask us for souvenirs, others gave us candies or chewing gum.
 Some would trade a kiss for a badge; the result is that badges are getting scarce; one man told me that he had none left, & had started on his buttons.

 When we came to Quebec province a great change took place.
 The stations were almost deserted while very cool receptions met our yells & wolf calls & choruses.
-The men would stand stolidly on the platforms & regard us with mild indifference.
+The men would stand stoically on the platforms & regard us with mild indifference.
 No one likes to be caught like that & soldiers not less than anyone else; it makes us look crazy.
 The result was that they are mad at them.
 At one place where we stopped near the St. Lawrence river, about 100 miles east of Quebec we disembarked for a little march through the town for a little exercise.
 The people seemed not to be able to talk English, all signs were in French.
 They were absolutely indifferent.
-As soon as we got back to the train the men were so mad that they were ready to go out again & "clean up" the whole town, it would have taken very little to make them trot out & do it.
+As soon as we got back to the train the men were so mad that they were ready to go out again & “clean up” the whole town, it would have taken very little to make them trot out & do it.
 They took it out by throwing cups of water on the unwary on the platform as we moved out.

 But it changed again when we got to New Brunswick where old men & women & children would come out & stand at the doors, or run to the track, as we passed, waving union jacks & waving handkerchiefs.
 One old man stood on the top of a high embankment at the salute & with a union jack in his left hand.
 His perfect stillness showed him to be an old soldier & the men went wild with enthusiasm.